PolyLmao/PolyLmao/README.md

 # Introduction
 <p>Hello!
-I am Poly, I do backend development.
+I am Poly, I do backend web development.
 On top of this, I also have interests for things such as Systems Development, Malware Analysis, Reverse Engineering, and much more!</p>

 # Languages & Skills
 <img src="images/skills.png"/>